AdrianaSakeena/quantum_interference_simulator/README.md

 The goal of this extension is to incorporate slit width into the model while preserving the same quantum-mechanical framework based on complex probability amplitudes.
 A more detailed model incorporating finite slit width would require integrating amplitudes over all possible entry points within the slit.

+Summary:
+- This experiment shows that the interference and diffraction patterns observed in the double-slit experiment arise from the wave-like behavior of quantum particles.
+When no which-path measurement is made, particles cannot be treated as traveling through a single slit; instead, they are described by complex probability amplitudes that propagate through all available paths and interfere.

+In the point-slit model, interference results from the superposition of amplitudes from each slit.
+When finite slit width is included, amplitudes from different positions within the same slit also interfere, producing diffraction.
+Together, these results demonstrate that both interference and diffraction are natural consequences of quantum superposition and cannot be explained by classical particle trajectories.

 ## Experiment 4
 (Experiment here)